DTwin-HY/DTwin/README.md

 The repo contains ```Dockerfiles``` for building Docker images of the backend server and the frontend React app.
 The Docker Compose file uses an existing Postgres image as database.

-TODO: Alembic for DB migrations, move images to Docker Hub, database name stays as 'dtwin'

 1. To `.env` add the lines (db has to be called dtwin currently) and change the DB url from the local version
 ```